bakerag1/whiskey-row-brew-club/site/content/styles/bjcp/2021/31A-Alternative Grain Beer.md

 ## Commercial Examples
 Blue/Point Rastafarye Ale, Green’s India Pale Ale, Lakefront New Grist, New Planet Pale Ale, Rogue Morimoto Soba Ale, Voodoo Swimming Jeans

+## Entry Instructions
+The entrant must specify the type of alternative grain used.
+Entrant must specify a description of the beer, identifying either a Base Style or the ingredients, specs, or target character of the beer.
+A general description of the special nature of the beer can cover all the required items.